 Percent inhibition was calculated for the 100 msec ISI within the representative data to demonstrate the limitations of the popularized approach (Table 2).
 For example, results for the assessment of acoustic gap-PPI and tactile gap-PPI suggest that animals fail to display any significant inhibition.
 Examination of Figure 2, utilizing an approach varying ISI, however, reveals that the animals did not fail to inhibit, but displayed a significant shift in the point of maximal inhibition (i.e., 50 msec in acoustic gap-PPI, 30 msec in tactile gap-PPI).
 Most notably, however, use of percent inhibition precludes the use of longitudinal experimental designs for assessing the development of temporal processing as a function of age, a well-recognized phenomena14,21.
 Thus, like any percent of control measure, percent inhibition fails to disambiguate changes in PPI from changes in baseline startle response precluding the assessment of temporal processing.

 Despite the apparent simplicity of the popularized approach, inferences drawn from statistical analysis must be made with extreme caution.
-Assumptions of the analysis of variance (i.e., normality of sampling distribution of means, homogeneity of error variance, independence of errors, absence of outliers22 may not be met with subjectively determined percentage data23.
+Assumptions of the analysis of variance (i.e., normality of sampling distribution of means, homogeneity of error variance, independence of errors, absence of outliers22) may not be met with subjectively determined percentage data23.
 Specifically, the error variance for percentage data are not normally distributed24, but instead are more appropriately described by a Poisson or bimodal distribution25.
 In sharp contrast, a repeated-measures ANOVA provides one valid and reliable method for the statistical analysis of the ISI function.
 However, it is vital to account for the potential violation of sphericity, an assumption only present in models involving repeated measures, either using planned orthogonal contrasts or the post-hoc Greenhouse-Geisser df correction factor26 (pGG).

 Utilization of an approach varying ISI, however, is not without limitation.
 First, hardware and software limitations allow only two prestimulus modalities to be assessed at once.
 Notably, a differential sensitivity to the manipulation of context (i.e., concurrent visual or tactile stimulus in acoustic PPI) was previously reported in Long-Evans rats14 and HIV-1 Tg animals6.
 Second, relative to the popularized approach, there is a greater experimental time for the ISI approach (i.e., ~30 minutes for cross-modal PPI; ~20 minutes for gap-PPI).